GutiSoftware/FPU-Extended-Calculator/README.md

 Read the file ChangesToDELPHIcode11.txt to see the changes made in de initial DELPHI executable code.

-if you only want the executable file this is the one: CalFPUEnglishUHR21.exe
+if you only want the last executable file this is the one: CalFPUEnglishUHR23.exe

 There is a version (CalPFUEnglishHRround.exe), that shown data rounded to only eighteen significant digits of precision, the actual precision of the FPU.